-Initially, people observed Mother's Day by attending church and writing letters to their mothers.
-Eventually, sending cards and giving presents and flowers became part of the tradition.
+In its early days, people observed Mother's Day by going to church and writing letters to their mothers.
+Eventually, sending cards and giving gifts and flowers were added to the tradition.

 Consumers purchase an average of 2.8 Mother's Day cards.